vanhoangkha/Networking-fundamentals/Day66_Ansible_Puppet_Chef.md

 Puppet

-- Puppet is a Cấu hình Quản lý tool written in RUBY
+- Puppet is a Configuration Management tool written in RUBY
 - Puppet is typically agent-based
     - Specific software must be installed on the managed devices
     - Not all Cisco devices support a Puppet agent